Most Expensive Bowling Balls 2026: Premium Picks & Comparison

 Increases hook consistency for exceptional pin carry.
 This bowling ball is one of the best hooking bowling balls and is perfect for people who want to look like a pro in heavy oil conditions.

-The GSV-1 Pearl coverstock has been winning in the market for years now.
-This coverstock is excellent if you want a reliable brand with a track record of an elite bowling ball that guarantees strikes.
+with a track record of an elite bowling ball that guarantees strikes.

 Important Factors to Consider Before Buying an Expensive Bowling Ball